Billy Jones (railroader): Billy Jones Wildcat Railroad

-The railroad had owned another steam locomotive, #3, a 2-6-0 oil burner that had operated on the Venice Miniature Railway with #2, before operating at the Eastlake Park Scenic Railway as #1903.
-The locomotive was planned to be restored to operation, but was eventually sold to volunteer Ken Middlebrook when it was determined that the 3-spot was too small to handle the trains.
+For decades, the railroad had another steam locomotive on the property, a 2-6-0 oil burner built for Coit's Eastlake Park Scenic Railway in Los Angeles.
+Numbered 1903, it was a predecessor to the Venice Miniature Railway locomotives, operating at Venice for periods as relief power.
+After Coit's death, No. 1903 ran at Urbita Springs in San Bernardino before finding its way to Council Crest Amusement Park in Portland, Oregon, after which the trail went cold for decades.
+By the mid-1970s, the remains of the locomotive, its boiler gone and a Model A engine installed to power it, were discovered abandoned in a field by Bill Krauss of Scio, OR.
+The BJWRR approached Krauss, whose own railroad was 24" gauge, and arranged a long-term loan agreement that ended with its outright sale to the BJWRR some 25 years later.
+The locomotive was planned to be restored to operation, but was eventually deaccessioned to volunteer Ken Middlebrook when it was determined that the 3-spot was too small to handle the trains.
 In its place, the railroad opted to commission Merrick to build the more powerful #5, though fundraiser events for the locomotive's construction were publicly for the 3-spot, the existence of the 5-spot not being public knowledge until she arrived at the railroad.
-Middlebrook is currently restoring the locomotive, and plans to regauge it to 15 in gauge for guest appearances at Sonoma TrainTown Railroad or Redwood Valley Railway due to 18 in gauge railroads being incredibly rare.
+The locomotive is being restoring the locomotive, with plans to regauge it to 15 in gauge for guest appearances at other grand scale lines due to the rarity of 18 in gauge.